 I can talk to someone focusing on words and what s/he says (the narrow attention style) and I can stay aware of their whole bodies at the same time (the diffuse attention style).
 I see eyes, hands, legs, face and the whole body movements being fully engaged in a dynamic conversation.
 I am aware of changes in the tone of voice, I notice how they express themselves and how important is the problem.
 I am able to notice where they store feelings in their body and many other little things like the high of his dog, where the clock in his kitchen is or whether she likes her neighbor.

 When my attention is well diffused I can stay aware of his/her body and my body at the same time.
-For 1-family-doctor-400x260example, when I notice shaky hands I feel a tiny tension growing around my eyes.
+For example, when I notice shaky hands I feel a tiny tension growing around my eyes.
 When someone is angry I feel my body tensing as a reaction to that.
 I am observing his/her body talking to my body and then my body reacting to this talk.

 I can subsequently relax the tension in my body and I often see that their body follows.
 They calm down without any verbal encouragement from me.